fieldtrip/website/video.md

 ## Workshop at BRAMS Institute, Montreal (2012)

+Julian Keil held a local workshop at the BRAMS Institute in Montreal covering the basic steps in FieldTrip.
+He recorded the whole session and put the videos online at <http://vimeo.com/user11934546/videos>.
+The accompanying MATLAB script can be found at <http://pastebin.com/yskmVKAh>.

 - [EEG Data Analysis Part 1](http://vimeo.com/43116694) by Julian Keil
 - [EEG Data Analysis Part 2](http://vimeo.com/43120640) by Julian Keil
 - [EEG Data Analysis Part 3 - Basics](http://vimeo.com/45658196) by Julian Keil